Divyaadarshini/zemuria/Q2/README.md

 Functions:

-* createToast(): Initializes the toast container in the document body.
 * displayToast(msg, type): Displays a toast with the given message (msg) and type (success, warning, or error).
 * successMsg(msg): Displays a success notification.
 * warningMsg(msg): Displays a warning notification.